According to Mark: Plot

-Back to England Carrie tells Mark that she has fallen in love with Nick.
+Back in England Carrie tells Mark that she has fallen in love with Nick.
 Mark and Carrie sort out their problems and Mark leaves for Porlock, a village in the south west of England where he hopes to find out more about Gilbert Strong's life.
-He moves in with a Major whose aunt Irene was associated with Strong years ago.
+He visits a Major whose aunt Irene was associated with Strong years ago, becoming confined to stay with the Major after acquiring an ankle injury in an accident caused by the ratting activity of the Major's elderly labrador dog.
 To Mark's delight, the Major produces a bunch of letters that Strong wrote to Irene.
-These letters solve the mystery of Strong's life that Mark has been intent to find out about ever since he started working on the biography: Strong had been deeply in love with Irene, who died a short time after their first encounter.
+These letters solve the mystery of a gap in the record of Strong's life that Mark had noticed in the materials available at Dean Court: Strong had been deeply in love with Irene, who died a short time after she had agreed to leave her husband for him.
 Strong had never really got over this heavy loss.

 These findings enable Mark to understand what made Strong tick and why he had never in his further life been able to develop any happy long-term relationship with women.
 Having found out about this, Mark feels that he has all the information he needs to finish his book about Strong.
-He leaves Porlock and heads for London where he visits Carrie for what seems to be the last time.
+He leaves Porlock and heads for London where he visits Carrie.

 In the last chapter of the book, Mark is at a broadcast station where a radio transmission about Gilbert Strong is being produced.